 LibParlor Editors will work with you to ensure that your post fits the purpose and tone of LibParlor, and maintain the right to not publish your submission if we feel it doesn’t quite fit.
 You also maintain right to withdraw your submission at any time.

 A bio will appear at the top of your post and should consist of no more than 75 words.
 Please include any links to your personal website, Twitter, Linkedin, etc. that you would like included.

 We include images in posts to complement your writing and also create an engaging link on social media.
 We welcome your selection of images if you would like to pick them yourself, as long as they do not violate copyright.
-We recommend using the “Search the Commons” feature on Creative Commons or Pexels to find our images if you decide to search out your own images.
+If your images contain people please also be mindful of representation depicted in the images that you choose and try to avoid only representing the dominant culture.

 To see some great examples of how we use images in posts see: